Frequently Asked Questions

 Q: Who pays the property taxes if I lease a unit from Copley Woodlands?

 A: It is the responsibility of the owner to pay the taxes to the Town of Stowe.
 If you lease a unit, Copley Woodlands will pay those taxes.

 Q: Who is responsible for this retirement community?

-A: Copley Woodlands is a non-profit entity that is a partnership of Copley Health Systems, Inc., and the University of Vermont Medical Center.
-The Board of Directors consists of two members from University of Vermont Medical Center, two from Copley, and two elected residents.
+A: Copley Woodlands is a non-profit entity that is owned by Copley Health Systems, Incorporated.
+The Board of Directors consists of four members from Copley and two elected residents.